jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 **Registrar may grant exemptions to overseas companies**

 ### 207L Registrar may grant exemptions to overseas companies
-(1) The Registrar may, by notice in the Gazette, exempt any large overseas company, or any class of large overseas companies, from compliance with any provision of sections 201, 202, 207, and 207E.
+(1) The Registrar may exempt any large overseas company, or any class of large overseas companies, from compliance with any provision of sections 201, 202, 207, and 207E.
 (2) The Registrar must not grant an exemption under this section unless he or she is satisfied that— (a) compliance with the relevant provision would require the overseas company to comply with requirements that are unduly onerous or burdensome; and
   (b) financial reporting requirements must be complied with in relation to the overseas company under the law in force in the country where the overseas company is incorporated or constituted and that those requirements are satisfactory; and
   (c) the extent of the exemption is not broader than what is reasonably necessary to address the matters that gave rise to the exemption.
 (3) The exemption may be granted on any terms and conditions that the Registrar thinks fit.
 (4) The Registrar may vary or revoke an exemption in the same way as an exemption may be granted under this section.
+(5) An exemption under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(6) The Registrar’s reasons for granting the exemption (including why it is appropriate) must be published with the exemption.

 ### 207M Publication and status of exemptions
-(1) The Registrar may give notice of the exemption in any publications he or she thinks fit (in addition to notifying the exemption in the Gazette).
-(2) Each notice published in the Gazette under section 207L is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(3) The Registrar's reasons for granting an exemption (including why the exemption is appropriate) must be notified in the Gazette together with the exemption.
+[Repealed]

 ### 207N Consultation
 In deciding whether or not to grant, amend, or revoke an exemption under section 207L, the Registrar—